oracle/rwloadsim/docs/WORKING.md

 ## A brief introduction

-The RWP\*load Simulator (rwloadsim) has a relatively simple command interface and is primarily targeted at scripting environments, where sqlplus together with things like shell, sed, awk and other Unix tools doesn't allow sufficient control of how to execute SQL statements or a
+The RWP\*Load Simulator (rwloadsim) has a relatively simple command interface and is primarily targeted at scripting environments, where sqlplus together with things like shell, sed, awk and other Unix tools doesn't allow sufficient control of how to execute SQL statements or a